American University Washington College of Law: Move to Tenley Campus

 In April 2012, the D.C.
 Zoning Commission approved the plans for American University Washington College of Law to relocate from Spring Valley to American University's Tenley Campus.
 The approval of plans for further processing and zoning variances for the law school was handed down after American University's full campus plan was approved in March.
 Construction began in the summer of 2013, with the relocation of the law school to the new campus completed in early 2016.
 Spring 2016 semester classes began at the new campus on January 11, 2016.

 Campus and facilities

-The Washington College of Law is located on American University's Tenley Campus at 4300 Nebraska Avenue NW. on the northwest edge of Washington, DC, approximately 1 mile from the Maryland state line.
+The Washington College of Law is located on American University's Tenley Campus at 4300 Nebraska Avenue NW. on the northwest edge of Washington, D.C., approximately 1 mile from the Maryland state line.
 Construction on the Tenley Campus was completed in early 2016 and included three primary buildings: